ECronin1973/programming-for-data-analytics/project/README.md

 - **NumPy Documentation**
   [NumPy Reference Guide](https://numpy.org/doc/stable/reference/) – details array dtypes, vectorised operations, and performance considerations.
 - **Dataquest – NumPy and Pandas for Data Analysis**
-  [NumPy and Pandas for Data Analysis (Dataquest)](https://www.dataquest.io/blog/working-with-dataframes-in-pyspark/) – emphasises Understanding your raw data structure is always a good first step in any data project.
+  [NumPy and Pandas for Data Analysis (Dataquest)](https://www.dataquest.io/blog/working-with-dataframes-in-pyspark/) – highlights that understanding the raw data structure is a crucial initial step in any data project.

 ### 📑 Reviewer Takeaway
-Correct dtype management was essential for reproducibility and accuracy.
-By integrating dtype inspection into the cleaning pipeline, the project avoided silent errors, ensured reliable merges, and strengthened modelling outcomes.
+Effective management of data types was vital for ensuring reproducibility and accuracy.
+Integrating dtype inspection into the cleaning pipeline prevented silent errors, facilitated reliable data merges, and improved modelling results.

-By linking inspection, missingness classification, dtype enforcement, and cleaning steps, this stage ensured the workflow remained traceable, reproducible, and reviewer‑friendly.
+The integration of inspection, missingness classification, dtype enforcement, and cleaning procedures ensured that the workflow remained traceable, reproducible, and accessible for review.

 ---

 ## 10. Schema and Audit Exports

 ### What is a Schema?
-A **schema** is a formal blueprint that defines how data is structured — including field names, data types, and relationships between elements.
+A **schema** is a formal blueprint that defines data structure, specifying field names, data types, and relationships between elements.
-In analytics, schemas ensure consistency, accuracy, and reproducibility by making clear how datasets should be interpreted and integrated.
+In analytics, schemas ensure consistency, accuracy, and reproducibility by explicitly defining how datasets are to be interpreted and integrated.

 ### Purpose in This Project
 - **Schema Documentation (record‑only artefacts):**
   Raw JSON structures for arrivals and departures were flattened and saved to text files (`arrivals_schema.txt`, `departures_schema.txt`).
-  These artefacts provide reviewers with a transparent snapshot of the raw keys, even though they are not applied directly in the workflow.
+  These artefacts offer a transparent snapshot of the raw keys, although they are not directly utilised within the workflow.

 - **Schema Enforcement (authoritative definitions):**
-  Authoritative schemas (`weather_cols`, `arrivals_cols`, `departures_cols`) were defined and applied immediately after cleaned data was loaded or concatenated.
+  Authoritative schemas (`weather_cols`, `arrivals_cols`, `departures_cols`) were defined and applied immediately after the cleaned data was loaded or concatenated.
-  This ensured that only validated fields were retained for integration.
+  This process ensured retention of only validated fields for subsequent integration.

 - **Audit Integration:**
-  Coverage audits (e.g., flights missing weather matches, NaT checks) were performed alongside schema enforcement, documenting any rows lost due to alignment issues.
+  Coverage audits, such as identifying flights missing weather matches and performing NaT checks, were conducted concurrently with schema enforcement to document any rows excluded due to alignment issues.

 - **Cleaned Dataset Views:**
-  Produced reproducible DataFrames (`df_weather_clean`, `df_arrivals_clean`, `df_departures_clean`) that serve as the single source of truth for integration.
+  Reproducible DataFrames (`df_weather_clean`, `df_arrivals_clean`, `df_departures_clean`) were generated to serve as the authoritative source for integration.

 - **Reviewer Transparency:**
-  Artefacts document how missingness, dtype handling, and coverage mismatches were resolved, ensuring clarity for assessment.
+  Artefacts document the resolution of missing data, data type handling, and coverage mismatches, thereby ensuring clarity for assessment.

 ### 🔄 Schema Enforcement in Workflow